BPDanek/multi-omics-pdd-FL-study/README.md

 ```
 (multi_omics_pdd_fl) benjamindanek@bd federated_learning_multi_modality_ancestry/multi_modality_fl/experiment_runner/run_experiments.py -d <path to data source>
 ```
 There will be a series of run logs which are outputted.
-These huge volume of logs is due to the experiment simulations `NVFlare` and `flower` output.
+These huge volume of logs to stdout is due to the experiment simulations `NVFlare` and `flower` output.
 To control the simulation outputs, one will need to set the logging configurations for those packages: https://nvflare.readthedocs.io/en/2.3.0/user_guide/logging_configuration.html https://flower.dev/docs/framework/how-to-configure-logging.html